jonnor/datascience-master/dat390/presentation.md

 >
 > can solve basic Audio Event Detection problems

-## Machine Hearing subfields

-- Speech Recognition
-- Music Information Retrieval
-- **Sound Scenes and Events**

-# Examples of Machine Hearing tasks
+# Machine Hearing

+5 minutes

+## Examples

+Various usecases and tasks that Machine Hearing can be applied to.

 ## Speech Recognition
 What is this person saying?